cwi-nl/sen-symposium/history/index.md

 published: true
 ---
 <!---The first Dutch national symposium on software engineering (SEN) was held on December 3<sup>rd</sup>, 2014 in Amsterdam.
 The topic of the day was "the future of software engineering".--->
-Program and contect of previous SEN symposiums can be found below,
+Program and content of previous SEN symposiums can be found below,

 * [2014]
     * [posters](./2014/posters/)